kaist-ina/neuroscaler-public/README.md

 * Engorgio - It applies a DNN to selected frames (DNN model: #blocks = 8, #channels = 32, #anchors: 7.5$ of all frames)

 We use a different configuration for each method to fairly compare end-to-end throughput while fixing SR quality, as best as possible.

+### Note: Please use our local server (specified in the supplementary material) for the artifact evaluation.

 ### 1. Setup (Environment: Host OS)
 * A. Clone the repository